-- Double-click the clip you want to transpose to the project's pitch.
-The clip appears in the Loop Construction view. - In the Eine Ditch (conte) field enter the number of conte - 2.
-In the Fine Pitch (cents) field, enter the number of cents you want to adjust the pitch.
+1. Double-click the clip you want to transpose to the project's pitch.

+2. In the Fine Pitch (cents) field, enter the number of cents you want to adjust the pitch.
 You can enter a number from -50 (transpose the pitch down by a quarter tone) to 50 (transpose the pitch up by a quarter tone).